babo/bigquery-prezi/prezi.md

 - experts in migration, automation and management of modern cloud infrastructure
 - provide advisory, consulting, training and 24/7 operation duty for cloud computing services
 - over two hundred projects in a wide range of industry sectors
-- headquartered in Helsinki the company is growing rapidly, in the nordics and beyond
+- headquartered in Helsinki the company is growing rapidly, in the Nordics and beyond